Senzing MCP server

 Typical workspace_dir values: Linux `/tmp` or `~/sz-workspace`; macOS `~/sz-workspace`; sandboxed envs: explicit path under home (do NOT assume /tmp exists).
 Endpoint: https://mcp.senzing.com/mcp

-Available: sz_json_analyzer.py, sz_schema_generator.py, senzing_entity_specification.md, senzing_mapping_examples.md, identifier_crosswalk.json
+Available: sz_json_analyzer.py, sz_schema_generator.py, sz_verbatim_check.py, sz_routing_report.py, senzing_entity_specification.md, senzing_mapping_examples.md, identifier_crosswalk.json

 - explain_error_code - Explain a Senzing error code with causes and resolution steps.
 Accepts formats: SENZ0005, SENZ-0005, 0005, or just 5.
 Returns error class, common causes, and specific resolution guidance Endpoint: https://mcp.senzing.com/mcp